alexvayn/jekyll-publishing-helper/docs-generated/README.md

         * Run a Jekyll Build and Publish to S3: `publish.sh -p ~/my-project -j -s MyS3Bucket`
         * Run a Jekyll Build and Publish to GitHub Pages: `publish.sh -p ~/my-project -j -g`
         * Run a Hugo Build and Publish to GithHub Pages and S3: `publish.sh -p ~/my-project -h -g -s MyS3Bucket`
+    * Note: the order of the options does not matter, as long as you keep the key-value ones together.
+For example, `publish.sh -p ~/my-project -j -s MyS3Bucket` and `publish.sh -j -s MyS3Bucket -p ~/my-project` are identical.